-On-line Manual (5%): Regular use of the electronic manual (vhlcentral.com) is required and will be monitored.
+On-line Manual (5%): Regular completion of online Wileyplus activities is required and will be monitored.
 All students should complete at least 10 online exercises per chapter.
 At the instructor's discretion, specific exercises may be indicated or students may be asked to select based upon their individual needs.
 Students should note that a direct correlation has been observed between final grade in the course and regular completion of the manual exercises, with students who work regularly on the manual generally attaining higher grades in the course, in all grading categories.

 En vivo Online Coaching Sessions (5%): Student performance in the En vivo online coaching sessions is an obligatory part of the course and will be graded based upon completion.
 The language coach will send reports to the Course Instructor in regards to student attendance AND participation during the sessions.
 Performance is not evaluated for accuracy and students should not worry about making mistakes.
 Points for participation will be awarded as follows:

 ||2 sessions: 2 points